 Sometimes the decision of the magistrate or assessor is 'reserved'.
 This means that the magistrate or assessor needs some more time to consider all the evidence.
 The decision will be postponed to another day and the court will contact you when the decision has been made.

 If you win, the court has decided in your favour.
-This means you do not owe any money to the plaintiff or you do not have to return any goods to the plaintiff.
+This means you do not owe any money to the plaintiff.

 The court may order that the plaintiff pay your legal costs.
 The court will usually make an order that costs are paid within 28 days of the date of the decision.